Bob Dylan: 1960–1962: Move to New York and stardom

-Dylan made his first trip to the United Kingdom from December 1962 to January 1963.
-He had been invited by television director Philip Saville to appear in a drama, Madhouse on Castle Street, which Saville was directing for BBC Television.
+Dylan made his first visit to the United Kingdom from December 1962 to January 1963.
+He had been invited by the television director Philip Saville to appear in the film Madhouse on Castle Street, which Saville was directing for BBC Television.
 At the end of the play, Dylan performed "Blowin' in the Wind", one of its first public performances.
-While in London, Dylan performed at London folk clubs, including the Troubadour, Les Cousins, and Bunjies.
+While in London, Dylan performed at several folk clubs, including the Troubadour, Les Cousins, and Bunjies.
 He also learned material from UK performers, including Martin Carthy.